 2 – Upgrade to ESXi 6.0 using Boot ISO image:

-We our case we have a HP G7 to upgrade, so we will use iLO to do this.
+In this case we have an HP G7 to upgrade, so we will use iLO to do this.

 Choose and Add the ISO image to the Virtual Drives of your iLO console